-I only discovered this park recently and I can’t believe I didn’t venture here sooner!
-Over in East Bristol, the park here has a large pond which is great for duck feeding, a skate park and a long tree-lined avenue for a bit of natural wow factor.
+I only discovered the St Georges Park Bristol playground recently and I can’t believe I didn’t venture here sooner!
+Over in East Bristol, the park here has a large pond which is great for duck feeding, St George skate park and a long tree-lined avenue for a bit of natural wow factor.
 The playground itself has tunnel slides, a see saw, swings, sand pit among other play area favourites.

-The toilets in the park are currently out of use, but if you or your little one get desperate, it’s a short stroll out of the park (turn right at the gate) to cafe Grounded, where you can pick up a coffee and a cake and use the facilities, or stay a while and have a family-friendly lunch inside or in their little outdoor garden area.
+The toilets in the park were out of use the last time I visited, but if you or your little one get desperate, it’s a short stroll out of the park (turn right at the gate) to cafe Grounded, where you can pick up a coffee and a cake and use the facilities, or stay a while and have a family-friendly lunch inside or in their little outdoor garden area.

 Address: Church Rd, Bristol BS5 7AA